SECTION 1. SHORT TITLE

 The Massachusetts graduation coach initiative shall match at-risk students in grades 7 through 12 who attend schools that qualify for a graduation coach under this section with graduation coaches who will monitor the students’ attendance and provide advice and intervention services, or connection to intervention services, such as, but not limited to, peer tutoring, credit recovery, and academic remediation.
 Graduation coaches shall leverage the resources and assistance of community organizations working successfully in the field of dropout intervention and recovery.
 Graduation coaches shall ensure successful transition of at-risk students from middle school to high school, connecting these students with the students’ new school.

 The department of elementary and secondary education shall establish employment qualifications and program design criteria, including guidance department and social services maintenance of effort guidelines, with which districts must comply as a condition of receiving funding through the Massachusetts graduation coach initiative; provided that graduation coaches shall meet employment qualifications equal to or greater than minimum state employment qualifications and shall hold at least a four year bachelor’s degree from an accredited institution.
 Candidates for employment as a graduation coach also shall have some past experience working effectively with youth.
 Districts that meet these conditions shall have the authority to hire and place graduation coaches in qualifying schools.
 The department of elementary and secondary education may provide a standardized orientation to graduation coaches.
-The responsibilities of graduation coaches shall include, but not be limited to, the following: identifying at-risk students; implementing school wide support interventions; motivating students to focus on a graduation plan; negotiating extra help for at-risk students; providing academic advice and student support; developing effective transition programs to aid at-risk students moving between schools; connecting parents of at-risk students with appropriate school, government, and community resources; connecting at-risk students with school, government, and community resources; encouraging parent and community involvement; assisting in the reenrollment of students who recently left school; serving, where appropriate, as a support for the student and student’s parent or guardian in any disciplinary hearings or actions; and identifying and addressing barriers to learning resulting from specific risk factors.
+The responsibilities of graduation coaches shall include, but not be limited to, the following: identifying at-risk students; implementing school wide support interventions; motivating students to focus on a graduation plan; negotiating extra help for at-risk students; providing academic advice and student support; developing effective transition programs to aid at-risk students moving between schools; connecting parents of at-risk students with appropriate school and community resources; connecting at-risk students with school and community resources; encouraging parent and community involvement; assisting in the reenrollment of students who recently left school; and identifying and addressing barriers to learning resulting from specific risk factors.
 Districts with high numbers of dropouts may choose to focus the responsibilities of a coach on outreach and re-engagement of dropouts and students with five or more absences unexcused.

 The graduation coach shall develop and implement an individualized family engagement plan for at-risk students to identify and support practical strategies for strong family involvement in the student’s academic life and in the student’s school community.
-Where possible, the graduation coach shall make a good faith effort to first meet individually with the student and shall then convene and develop the plan jointly with the student; his or her parent or guardian or any other family member or caretaker involved in the student’s academic life; and a representative of the student’s school, which may include, but not be limited to, a general education teacher serving the student, a special education teacher serving the student, or a member of the school’s administrative team.
+The graduation coach shall convene and develop the plan jointly with the student; his or her parent or guardian or any other family member or caretaker involved in the student’s academic life; and a representative of the student’s school, which may include, but not be limited to, a general education teacher serving the student, a special education teacher serving the student, or a member of the school’s administrative team.
 The individualized family engagement plan shall describe each of the aforementioned parties’ responsibilities and expectations for supporting the student’s educational progress and shall be signed by the parties.
-The individualized family engagement plan shall, where appropriate, include referrals to existing resources that may contribute to serving the student’s and family’s needs, including, but not limited to, services and programming provided by government and community-based organizations.
 The individualized family engagement plan may be developed in conjunction with or as part of an individual student success plan or an individualized education plan; provided, however, that the individualized family engagement plan, as required under this section, must be clearly and separately delineated.

 SECTION 10.
 The department of elementary and secondary education shall track and study the impact on levels of parent engagement and academic success of students in an employer-sponsored pilot program that provides paid leave for employees to participate in academic activities.
 Any employer in the Commonwealth shall be eligible for the pilot program and, if interested, shall inform the department of elementary and secondary education of its intent to participate in the pilot program.
 The department shall commence said pilot program upon the availability of a statistically significant number of employer and potential employee participants.
 Prior to implementation of a program, the department of elementary and secondary education and the employer shall enter into an agreement to outline the terms of the program and the department’s study.
 The agreement shall specify the amount of time, on an annualized basis, to be offered to employees and any limitations or conditions on the use of time, including, but not limited to, requirements for notice, limitations in cases of emergency, and rules for evidence of attendance at an academic activity.
 The agreement shall also specify the length of time that the program shall run and shall outline the data reporting and collection responsibilities of each party.
 The agreement shall include a statement that it shall be unlawful for an employer to discharge or discriminate against an employee for taking leave under the program.
 The department of elementary and secondary education shall report the results and findings of the study to the clerks of the House of Representatives and the Senate within six months of completion of the study or at the conclusion of the second year of the study, whichever is less, who shall convey the results and findings to the chairs of the joint committee on education and the chairs of the joint committee on labor and workforce development.